 NetPEO functions as a PEO brokerage service.
 We partner with you to create a profile of your company’s specific HR and accounting needs.
 Then, using our nationwide network of highly qualified PEOs, we produce a handful of organizations that match your profile.

 Explore Other Benefits of Working With a PEO Company

 Ensuring compliance with appropriate regulations is one way that a PEO can help business owners lower their risk profile, but it is not the only way.
 PEOs also reduce risk in the following ways:

 - Helping to recruit top-level employees

 - Taking on some of a company’s risk through co-employment

-But our work does not end there.
-Unlike other brokers, we do not end our relationship with a client after the selection has been made.
-Instead, we stay with you and regularly check in throughout the duration of your relationship with our networked PEO.
-Our experience helps us to prevent any errors or dissatisfaction, and checking in with business owners means that we can deal with any issues as soon as they occur.
+Our team stays with you and regularly checks in throughout the duration of your relationship with our networked PEO.
+Our experience helps us to prevent any errors or dissatisfaction and means that we can deal with any issues as soon as they occur.

 Contact Us Today to Learn More About Compliance Regulations

 What are some compliance regulations that all businesses must follow?
 Generally, businesses have to follow the rules regarding the treatment of employees, taxes, environmental protection, and privacy.